DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 - Certain positions within the healthcare, pharmaceutical or legal sector.

-Advice For Employers
+Advice For Employers Looking To Hire Ex-Offenders

 As advised under section 122 of the Police Act 1997, all organisations should have an ex-offenders policy to ensure that any job applicant with a criminal history is treated fairly and without discrimination.
 The policy should also outline how a company compiles criminal record information from potential employees and how this information will be used.
 This can be given to DBS applicants at the outset of the recruitment process.